 - Work collaboratively as a member of a health and wellness team to improve individual and community outcomes.

 The Health Science or pre-professional pathway contains specific physical science courses in biology, anatomy, physiology and chemistry.
-In consultation with their advisor, students choose additional courses that will prepare the student for their individual career goals.
+In consultation with their adviser, students choose additional courses that will prepare them for their individual career goals.
 Students in health science are prepared for jobs in medicine and research or for applying to graduate and professional schools in a number of areas.

 A four-year program leading to the bachelor of science degree

 |BIO1016||General Biology Laboratory - Cellular||1|

 |BIO1026||General Biology Laboratory - Organismal||1|

 |BIO2021||Functional Human Anatomy||3|